gdamberg/craft.sh/README.md

 # craft.sh

 Command-line tool for quick capture to Craft Documents.
-Appends text to your daily notes from the terminal.
+Never leave your terminal to capture thoughts, code snippets, or command output.

 ## Project Description

-Lightweight bash script for capturing notes, command output, and code snippets directly to Craft.
-Supports multiple input methods - arguments, pipes, stdin and heredoc.
+`craft.sh` is a lightweight bash script that streams text directly to your Craft daily notes.
+Pipe command output, capture error logs, or save code snippets—all without breaking your flow.

 ## Requirements